Managed Service Provider Helps with HIPAA Compliance

 May 14, 2019

-Jason Karn, Total HIPAA Chief Compliance Officer, spoke with Greg Manson, Direct of Audit and Compliance at Carolinas IT, about the process of hiring a Managed Service Provider (MSP).
+Jason Karn, Total HIPAA Chief Compliance Officer, spoke with Greg Manson, Direct of Security, Audit, and Compliance at Carolinas IT, about the process of hiring a Managed Service Provider (MSP).
 In their discussion, Greg provides a list of questions companies should ask before hiring a managed service provider.
 Listen to this episode of our podcast HIPAA Talk here or on your mobile device via Apple Podcasts.
 Or, read our summary below.
 We break down what a Managed Service Provider is and give details about why your company could benefit from hiring one.

 What is a Managed Service Provider?

 A managed service provider, or MSP, is a company that remotely handles its customers’ IT systems.1 MSPs are categorized as Business Associates because they see Protected Health Information (PHI) on behalf of their clients.
 Small enterprises who must comply with HIPAA may find that hiring outside help by employing a Managed Service Provider enables them to devote less time and internal resources to their compliance plan.

 Even companies with an in-house IT team can benefit from partnering with a Managed Service Provider.
 MSPs offer a team of professionals equipped to handle all of your organization’s challenges.
 An MSP can work with your IT team to enhance your cybersecurity program.
 Additionally, MSPs typically charge a flat monthly rate.
 So, companies are not responsible for providing a salary or benefit to individuals; rather, they can access a team of experienced workers for a monthly charge.2

 There are several questions you should ask your potential managed service provider before hiring them and allowing them access to your company’s confidential information.
 MSPs are well aware of government regulations, like HIPAA, and should be able to service Covered Entities.
 In fact, regulatory compliance is predominantly why companies hire managed service providers.